-310:681-1-9.
+310:681-1-9.1.
 Recommending Physician Standards

-- (a) Accepted standards a reasonable and prudent physician shall follow when recommending medical marijuana to a patient include the following: - (1) Establishment of a bona fide physician-patient relationship in which physician has ongoing responsibility for the assessment, care and treatment of a patient's medical condition or an aspect of the patient's medical condition; - (2) Documentation of an in-person medically reasonable assessment of the patient's medical history and current medical condition including physical examination within the past 30 days; - (3) Diagnosis of a medical condition which, in the physician's opinion, the qualifying patient is likely to receive therapeutic or palliative benefit from the medical use of marijuana to treat or alleviate the medical condition. - (4) Discussion of the risks and benefits of the use of medical marijuana with the patient to include: - (A) The risk of cannabis use disorder, including in adolescent and young adult users; - (B) The risk for exacerbation of psychotic disorders and adverse cognitive effects for children and young adults; - (C) The variability and lack of standardization of marijuana preparations and the effect of marijuana; - (D) The increased risk of motor vehicle crashes while under the influence of marijuana; - (5) Provision of written instructions to the patient on the use of each recommended medical marijuana product. - (6) Provision of follow-up care and management of the patient's medical condition for which use of medical marijuana is recommended, including any follow-up examination necessary to determine the efficacy of marijuana for the patient's medical condition.
+- (a) Any Physician, before making a recommendation for medical marijuana or medical marijuana products under these provisions, shall be in "good standing" with their licensure board and must have completed all required training as required by their licensure board for the recommendation of medical marijuana or medical marijuana products to patients prior to recommending a patient for a patient medical marijuana license.
+Additionally, the physician must comply with all continuing education requirements generally and specifically required by their board of licensure for the recommendation of medical marijuana under these provisions.
+Resident physicians do not meet the definition of Physician under this section and any recommendation for a patient medical marijuana license will not be processed by the Department. - (b) Accepted standards a reasonable and prudent physician shall follow when recommending medical marijuana to a patient include the following: - (1) Establishment of a bona fide physician-patient relationship in which physician has ongoing responsibility for the assessment, care and treatment of a patient's medical condition or an aspect of the patient's medical condition; - (2) Documentation of an in-person (tele-medicine is prohibited) medically reasonable assessment by the recommending physician of the patient's medical history and current medical condition including physical examination within the past 30 days; - (3) Diagnosis of a medical condition , in the physician's opinion, the qualifying patient is likely to receive therapeutic or palliative benefit from the medical use of marijuana to treat or alleviate the medical condition. - (4) Discussion of the risks and benefits of the use of medical marijuana with the patient to include: - (A) The risk of cannabis use disorder, including in adolescent and young adult users; - (B) The risk for exacerbation of psychotic disorders and adverse cognitive effects for children and young adults; - (C) The variability and lack of standardization of marijuana preparations and the effect of marijuana; - (D) The increased risk of motor vehicle crashes while under the influence of marijuana; - (5) Provision of follow-up care and management of the patient's medical condition for which use of medical marijuana is recommended, including any follow-up examination necessary to determine the efficacy of marijuana for the patient's medical condition.
+All recommendations for medical marijuana shall be governed by the standards for prescription of controlled dangerous substances as codified by the Oklahoma Board